cloudmesh-community/sp19-222-101/project-report/report.md

 :wave: how do we measure dependecies and determine if they dist evenly (NB alg)

-## The Dataset
+## The Data Set

-The dataset used to train the machine learning algorithm is taken from a project that tested the effectiveness of five different variations of Naive Bayesian classifiers on classifying spam emails.
+The data set used to train the machine learning algorithm is taken from a project that tested the effectiveness of five different variations of Naive Bayesian classifiers on classifying spam emails.
 It contains the text of ham and spam messages from a member of Enron corpus with random ham-spam ratio [@metsis2006spam].
 These emails are all labeled as ham or spam.

 The raw messages of each email generally contain too much information to be considered useful to train the classifier.
 In particular, raw email message text has many characters that contribute little to the classification of the email.
-To counteract this, we removed all non-alphabetical characters from the from the dataset.
+To counteract this, we removed all non-alphabetical characters from the from the data set.
 Also, we removed any words that were only one character long, such as 'a' and 'I'.
 Finally, we removed all instances of the word 'the', which turned out to be one of the most common words in all the training emails.